 Before the acceptance of the PV system, the GSA project manager must confirm that the PV system has been tested.
 All testing must be witnessed and documented by a qualified independent third party test entity.
-The third party test entity must have an advanced understanding of the installation, operation, and maintenance of the PV system GSA P-100 Version 1.0, issued March 2014 installed.
+The third party test entity must have an advanced understanding of the installation, operation, and maintenance of the PV system installed.
 Third party test entities must be licensed (certified) where required by applicable codes and standards.
 At completion of witnessing the PV system testing, the third party test entity must provide to the GSA project manager documentation verifying that the PV system is in compliance with the design and specifications and all applicable codes and standards.